MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 [!include [banner](includes/banner.md)]

 *Please note this feature is currently in development with a planned Private Preview in 2023.
-If you are interested in previewing this feature, please drop your email address here.*
+If you are interested in previewing this feature, please drop your [contact info here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7PfTHWf5-FKvJrqC3rlH_NUMENXVVdFWlNKWEtDR082NEFVVE5VRjVZTi4u).*

 Businesses using order management systems often struggle with visibility into the automated fulfillment decisions of those systems, as well as having some predictability of outcomes over time.
 Additionally, A/B testing the outcomes of a fulfillment system, or attempting to run experiements to discover better strategies, have to be performed on real-life orders and customers, risking impact on customer sastisfaction, revenue, and costs.